Flea (musician): Basses

 Flea has employed a wide variety of basses over his career with some varying exclusivity, such as Music Man, Modulus, his own brand Fleabass, and Fender Jazz and Precisions.

-Currently, his main stage bass is a Custom Shop Fender Jazz Bass, modified with a Modulus Lane Poor pickup and Aguilar OBP-1 preamp, largely identical to the Modulus basses he previously used.
+Currently, his main stage bass is a Custom Shop Fender Jazz Bass, modified with a Lane Poor pickup and Aguilar OBP-1 preamp, largely identical to the Modulus basses he previously used.
 Fender has released this bass for sale as the Flea Signature Active Jazz Bass (no longer in production as of 2020), in addition to a signature instrument modeled after his 1961 Fender Jazz Bass (which has been his primary studio bass since 2006); Flea treasures his 1961 Jazz Bass for its "old wood sound".

 According to the Flea Bass Rig (Part 1) video he used the following over the years in order of appearance.